mulesoft-consulting/automated-api-promotion/README.md

 ```
 </details><p></p>

 Also, add a new Maven property `<api.build.version>v1</api.build.version>`.
-The value must match the API Specification version in RAML.
+The value must match the API Specification version in RAML (and in Exchange / API Manager).

 <details><summary><b>Sample - Maven property</b></summary>